gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/index.md

 ---
 sidebar_label: What you’ll learn in this guide
-pagination_label: Achieve Compliance With the CIS AWS Foundations Benchmark
+pagination_label: Achieve Compliance with the CIS AWS Foundations Benchmark
 ---

 import { CardList } from "/src/components/CardGroup"

-# Achieve Compliance With the CIS AWS Foundations Benchmark
+# Achieve Compliance with the CIS AWS Foundations Benchmark

 :::info